nasa-jpl/cortex/config/timescaledb/README.md

 - A comma-separated list of table names may be used instead of a single name to create multiple tables with the same exact schema.
 - The qualifiers `Nullable` and `Unique` may be added after the column type to specify nullable and unique columns
+- Table names, regardless of how they are entered in the YAML file, will always be converted to lower case in the database, and the SQLAlchemy classes will always use CamelCase.

 ## CORTEX Table Specification